 Movies like The Day After, The Terminator and Def-con 4 were scaring the shit out of everybody.
 And here she was… advocating the technology.

 Today, I think I understand her position.
 Here is a scientist trying to fly the nuclear flag against a tide of Armageddon hysteria.
 A mass hysteria that persists to this day.
 How does one convince people of a concept when the majority of humans are divided into two camps?

-Soft-headed.
 These are folks who possess too much empathy.
-They do make an attempt to understand the universe they live in but are too emotionally over-sensitive to comprehend it.
-They tend to dwell in fantasyland because reality scares the shit out of them.
-They generally cry and die first in a post-apocalyptic scenario.
+They do make an attempt to understand the universe they live in but are too emotionally over-sensitive to comprehend it, tend to dwell in fantasyland because reality scares the shit out of them, and generally cry and die first in a post-apocalyptic scenario.

 After Chernobyl and Fukushima, this mass paranoia seems to have entrenched itself into the public’s psyche.
 A far cry from the Radium Age at the dawn of the twentieth century.

 Produced by the Home Products Company of Denver, Colorado these radioactive suppositories made men believe that they could be transformed from ‘weak discouraged men’ into strong, heroic males that would ‘bubble over with joyous vitality’.
 Amazingly this wasn’t all though; soluble radium was added into a cocoa butter base that was in the form of a suppository.
 This was then supposed to be fitted into the rectum in order to stimulate “the weakened organs that needed its vitalizing aid.’”

 Yes, that’s right, they were marketing sticking radioactive substances up your arse.

 When people started dying horribly from exposure to these products who did the general public blame?
 Not the corporations that produced and marketed these products.
 They blamed nature.
 When the technology was eventually used to blast the residents of Hiroshima and Nagasaki into oblivion that was that.
 Atomics is bad.
 Nuclear is evil.